 But you know the best model: it is that of the bears.
 A body mass comparable to ours, a body temperature that rarely drops below ours.
 During hibernation, the bears retreat to their burrows and spend 6 months still and fasting.
 Try to do it yourself.
 A human would suffer severe muscle wasting, loss of bone strength and risk of heart failure.

-A bear comes out in the spring very healthy, losing only a little muscle mass: it recovers within three weeks.
+A bear comes out in the spring very healthy, losing only a little muscle mass: he recovers everything within three weeks.
 Hibernating its functions protects it from tissue and bone damage.
 It protects it from atrophy.
 How the hell does he do it?

 Lower testosterone levels appear to favor mammalian hibernation: estrogen has a strong influence on energy metabolism.

-"The very specific and different balance of hormones in females or males and their role in regulating metabolism suggest that women may be better candidates," he says.
-Alexander Chouker, professor of medicine at the Ludwig Maximilian University of Munich, Germany.
+“The very specific and different balance of hormones in females or males and their role in regulating metabolism suggest that women may be better candidates,” he says Alexander Chouker, professor of medicine at Ludwig Maximilian University of Munich, Germany.

 Hibernate before staying

-What would the "beds" look like for a trip to Mars?
-In the ESA report, the engineers suggest creating soft shell capsules with adjustable settings for slight hibernation, such as a quiet environment with little light, low temperatures (less than 10 ° C) and high humidity.
+What would the "beds" be like for a trip to Mars?
+In the ESA report, engineers suggest creating soft-shell capsules with adjustable settings for light hibernation, such as a quiet environment with few lights, low temperatures (less than 10°C) and high humidity.
 Wearable sensors would monitor posture, temperature and heart rate.

-Each capsule must be surrounded by water containers which act as a radiation shield.
-"Hibernating astronauts will actually help protect them from the harmful effects of radiation while traveling in deep space by limiting cellular damage caused by high-energy particles outside the Earth's magnetic field," adds Choukér.
+Each capsule must be surrounded by containers of water that act as a radiation shield.
+“Hibernating astronauts will actually help protect them from the harmful effects of radiation during deep space travel by limiting cellular damage caused by high-energy particles outside the Earth's magnetic field,” adds Choukér.

-Hibernation, or "suspended animation", was once the realm of science fiction: in the future it could become a significant factor in long-distance exploration.
-This is why it is already being studied as a potential "enabling technology" for space travel.
+Hibernation, or “suspended animation,” was once the realm of science fiction: It could become a significant factor in long-distance exploration in the future.
+For this reason it is already being studied as a potential "enabling technology" for space travel.

-The assumption is that astronauts are given a drug to induce 'numbness' to hibernate.
-Like bears, astronauts should also make some extra 'reserves' of fat before the procedure: below with lunches.
-Once in bed, who would take care of anomalies or emergencies?
+The assumption is that to hibernate astronauts they are given a drug to induce 'torpor'.
+Just like bears, astronauts should also make some extra 'reserves' of fat before the procedure: eat lunches.
+Once you go to bed, who would take care of anomalies or emergencies?